abhandaru/Connect4/README.md

 The project is currently live on Heroku at [http://connect3d.herokuapp.com/](connect3d.herokuapp.com/).
 Feel free to jump into matchmaking.

+#### New Features

+- Highlighted win streak
+- Tab notification on move

 #### Upcoming Features

 The following features are being prioritized (at my discretion).
+By popular demand:

 - Rotation over phi axis and zoom
-- Highlighted win streak
-- Notification on move

-Later on we should have these as well.
-Due to popular demand:

 - Names
 - Chat
 - Connection timeouts

-### Contributing
+#### Contributing

 Easy to clone and install!